mojombo/tomdoc/tomdoc.md

 pitfalls that the user may experience.
 Lines SHOULD be wrapped at 80 characters.

+To describe the status of a method, you SHOULD use one of several prefixes:

-If a method's description begins with "Public:" then that method will be considered part of the project's public API.
-For example:
+**Public:** Indicates that the method is part of the project's public API.

-    # Public: Initialize a new Widget.

 This annotation is designed to let developers know which methods are considered stable.
 You SHOULD use this to document the public API of your project.
 This information can then be used along with [Semantic Versioning](http://semver.org) to inform decisions on when major, minor, and patch versions should be incremented.

+    # Public: Initialize a new Widget.

+**Internal:** Indicates that the method is NOT part of the project's public API, and should only be used within the project itself.
+You SHOULD use this to document methods that are not private or protected but are not intended for external use.

+    # Internal: Find a Widget.

-If a method's description begins with "Deprecated:" then that method will be considered as deprecated and users will know that it will be removed in a future version.
+**Deprecated:** Indicates that the method is deprecated and will be removed in a future version.
+You SHOULD use this to document methods that were Public but will be removed at the next major version.

+    # Deprecated: Improve a Widget.

 ### The Arguments Section